akinjide/akinjide-www/content/2017/git-signing-commits.md

 ### Generate

-Before you generatea a GPG key, check for existing GPG keys.
+Before you generate a GPG key, check for existing GPG keys.

 ``` console
 $ gpg -k